 5. Environmental Impact

-Although most people will think of both on premises and cloud-based document management software as environmentally beneficial due to their ability to help companies go paperless, there are several differentiators among the cloud and on premises solutions in terms of reducing environmental footprint.
+Although most will think of both solutions in the cloud vs. on premise document management debate as equal, this is not the case, even though both help organizations go paperless.
+There are several differentiators among the cloud and on premises solutions in terms of reducing environmental footprint.